Ann D. Stevenson

 About Ann D. Stevenson

 Ann D. Stevenson only began writing after she retired, when she joined a Writing for Well-Being course.
-It was during a difficult time, as her husband had recently been diagnosed with cancer.
-She discovered that she really enjoyed writing, especially poetry.
+It was during a difficult time, as her husband had recently been diagnosed with terminal cancer.
+She found writing very therapeutic, more especially poetry.
 It was a real boost to her morale when Family Friend Poems began publishing her poems.

 Ann was married for well over 50 years, but sadly is now widowed.
 However, she is lucky enough to have two happily married children and four grandchildren.
 She now lives in The Cotswolds in the UK.
 In the past, Ann has worked as a teacher, helped in a children’s home and spent some time as a PA.